madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

     ![APEX how tos](images/apex-14.png " ")

-## Task 11: How to Create Dynamic Actions
+## Task 11: How to create dynamic actions

 Sometimes, you may want to create Dynamic Actions on a table data or on a button click, such as executing a server side code that invokes a PL/SQL procedure or runs a Javascript code or just submits a page.